 How to view physical collection items

 The Archives are now part of Croydon Libraries Service.
-Physical items from our archival collections can be accessed via our Research Room by appointment on Wednesday or Friday at present.
+Physical items from our archival collections can be accessed via our Research Room by appointment on Wednesday or Friday.
 Please contact us initially at firstname.lastname@example.org providing details of your enquiry, including the reference identifier of the item(s) of interest.
 We will acknowledge any requests and can send you a link to book a suitable appointment to visit.

 Developing our online collections